 This month of May we celebrate nothing less than 600 years of the presence of tripe as a dish in Porto and so 1200 plates of “Tripas à moda do Porto” (tripes a la Porto) were served a couple of weeks back in downtown, by an initiative of the City Hall and Porto’s University.
 In total, we are talking about 150 kg of tripe, 120 kg of white beans and 50 kg of rice involved in making all of these.
 10 restaurants participated, all of which selected due to their knowledge of cooking this dish.

-Ask your guide in one of our tours!
+Ask your guide on one of our food tours!